atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi-part-2/index.md

 # Backups with rclone and Backblaze

-I wanted to make sure that I keep backups of all my data somewhere cheap in case I need to some disaster recovery.
+I wanted to make sure that I keep backups of all my data somewhere cheap in case I need to do some disaster recovery.
 I chose to use Backblaze since it has an S3 compatible API and is cheap.
 There are many guides for authenticating to Backblaze with rclone and k3s so I will just add the commands here in case I need to reference them in the future.

-> Note: I did not use and in-cluster back-tool like Velero and Rustic because they require snapshot capabilities from the CSI driver and the SMB CSI driver does not support this.
+> Note: I did not use an in-cluster back-up tool like Velero and Rustic because they require snapshot capabilities from the CSI driver and the SMB CSI driver does not support this.

 ### Backing up the SMB drive